vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 {{< img src="distrib-chart.png" alt="Distribution chart" >}}

-Moreover, histograms and pies are hidden behind each count chart, accessible by clicking their top right corner icon below.
+You can also switch from area to pie and column charts using the icon.

 {{< img src="pie-button.png" alt="Pie button" >}}

 {{< alert warning >}}
 If your kernel version is too low (around below 3.10) you might not be able to get data from the TCP connection by state graph on the Connections tab.
-If you want to be able to get these data, you should upgrade your kernel.
+If you want to access this data, you should upgrade your kernel.
 {{< /alert >}}

 ### Summary (Requests and Groups only) {#summary}

-This view is available only from requests and groups tabs.
+This view is available only from the Requests and Groups tabs.
-It is a summary of metrics drawn in the charts, and has two modes: flat, by default, and hierarchy.
-The summary is also connected to the timeline and the time window selected, so if you change the time window the summary will refresh his data to match the time window.
+The summary of the data which is laid out in this table which can be viewed in flat mode (default) or hierarchy mode The summary is also connected to the timeline and the time window selected, so if you change the time window the summary will refresh the data to match the time window.

-On Flat mode you can filter the data by clicking any column name of the table.
+In flat mode, you can click on the title of each column to arrange the data in ascending or descending order.

 {{< img src="summary.png" alt="Summary" >}}

 ### Generate Public Links {#public-links}

-A public link is a link of the current reports which will be accessible to anyone, without having to log-in to Gatling Enterprise.
+A public link is a link of the current reports which will be accessible to anyone, without having to log in to Gatling Enterprise.
 To generate a public link, click on the *Generate public link* button and choose the expiration date of your link.

 {{< img src="generate-public-link.png" alt="Generate public links" >}}